aws-samples/hyperledger-on-kubernetes/eks/README.md

 # Creating an EKS cluster

+This README helps you create the platform for managing and running Hyperledger Fabric.
+The platform consists of an EKS cluster, an EFS drive (for the Fabric cryptographic material) and an EC2 bastion host.
+The EKS cluster is created first.
+The EC2 bastion is then created in the same VPC as EKS, and EFS is mounted into the EKS subnets.
+The EFS can be accessed from the EKS cluster as well as from the EC2 bastion.

 You have a number of options when creating the Kubernetes cluster in which you'll deploy Hyperledger Fabric:

 * The easiest option is to use eksctl to create an AWS EKS (Elastic Container Service for Kubernetes) cluster.
 Note that